psocha/psocha.github.io/_posts/2018-12-16-most-useful-courses.md

 _Complexity rules the day._

 The optimal algorithm for a problem is an intrinsic property of the problem itself.
-It can be proven that some problems don't have algorithms faster than a certain time complexity.
+It's possible to prove that some problems don't have algorithms faster than a certain time complexity.
-It can even be proven in some cases that a problem is not solvable at all, the Halting Problem being the textbook example.
+It's even possible to prove in some cases that a problem is not solvable at all, the Halting Problem being the textbook example.
 If solutions are properties of problems, then finding good algorithmic solutions is a matter of discovery rather than a matter of engineering.
 Past a certain point, a problem's complexity cannot be bypassed and there are no further shortcuts.